 Guiding change is much more than leading change, for guiding change starts with the establishment of a culture that embraces change.
 This concept is implied in the reason for the change: to provide an advantage in a continuously changing and more challenging environment.

 Normally when someone speaks of leading change, they have a ‘final destination,’ or defined process in mind, one they want to reach in a relatively short but well-defined time frame.
 This ’stop and go’ approach to change is not guiding and is not consistent with the need for continuous improvement.

 2. Is about values

-Both leading and guiding change requires a vision of what could be, but intrinsic to guiding change is adherence to one’s core values.
-It is ensuring that people believe in not only the ‘what’ but the ‘why’ of change and understand how it affects them personally.
+Both leading and guiding change require a vision of what could be, but intrinsic to guiding change is adherence to one’s core values.
+It is ensuring that people believe in not only the ‘what’ but the ‘why’ of change.
+They understand how it affects them personally.

 3. Is about influence